Mohammad Jewel

-Mohammad Mahbubur Rahman Jewel (মোহাম্মদ মাহবুবুর রহমান জুয়েল) is a Bangladeshi footballer who plays as a forward for Sheikh Jamal DC and the Bangladesh national team.
+Mohammad Mahbubur Rahman Jewel (মোহাম্মদ মাহবুবুর রহমান জুয়েল) is a Bangladeshi footballer who last played as a forward for Sheikh Jamal Dhanmondi Club and the Bangladesh national team.
 As a versatile forward, he can operate as a centre forward, second striker or winger.

 Club career

 Early career

 Jewel started football training under Ibrahim Khalil, a local coach, in his early age.
-He trained along with Sohel Rana, Pappu Hossain in there.
-In 2013, he got admitted in Bangladesh Krira Shikkha Protishtan by passing exam.
+He trained alongside Sohel Rana and Pappu Hossain.
+In 2013, he got admitted in Bangladesh Krira Shikkha Protishtan by passing the exam.
 He played in many tournaments in Bangladesh and India for BKSP youth team.

 Jewel played in 2015 Pioneer Football League, country's grassroot youth league, for Bangladesh Ansar FC.
 He played a vital role in making his team champion as he was the Most Valuable Player and top scorer of the league.
 He scored total 22 goals in the league including one in the final match.

 Fakirerpool YMC

 In 2016, Jewel joined Bangladesh Championship League side Fakirerpool Young Men's Club, after playing in sixth tier Pioneer League.
-Fakirerpool became champion in that season.
+He found the net four times as Fakirerpool became champions that season.